M-luthra07/Red-Wine-Prediction-model/README.md

-this re wine prediction model
+this red wine prediction model